mesosphere/dcos-commons/docs/pages/developer-guide.md

 }
 ```

-The step associated with instance 0 of the hello pod is never restarted and its step is initialized as COMPLETE.
-Another step has been generated for instance 1.
-Once it has completed, the service will have transitioned from its previous configuration to the new target configuration.
+Because instance 0 of the hello pod is unaffected by the increase in pod count, we see that `hello-0` is never restarted and its step is initialized as `COMPLETE`.
+Another step named `hello-1` has been generated for instance 1.
+Once `hello-1` has been deployed, the service will have transitioned from its previous configuration to the new target configuration, and the above `deploy` Plan will be in a `COMPLETE` state. **Note:** By default, pods can be scaled up but not scaled down.
+Decreasing the number of pods will result in a validation error when the Scheduler is restarted.
+As a safety measure, if you wish to allow scale-in of your pods, you must specify `allow-decommission: true` for each applicable pod.

 ### Rollback